 Alex and Harper.
 Alex and Justin.
 Alex spends a good portion of the time insulting or using the people around her and they either don't notice (Alex: Why don't you go start on my homework and I'll make some sandwiches?"
 Harper: "Oh, you're such a good friend!") or snark back.

-Inverted somewhat with Alex and Laritate. they usually don't get along to well and constantly clashing though they do have there moments where they get along very well.
+Inverted somewhat with Alex and Laritate.
+They usually don't get along too well and are constantly clashing, however they do have their moments where they get along very well.

 Lister and Rimmer from Red Dwarf.
 They both loathe each other, yet sleep in the same quarters despite having the run of the entire ship, and have saved each others lives on countless occasions whilst always claiming to wish the other dead if only saving them wasn't in their own interests.
 Hell, in one episode shortly after Rimmer leaves, Lister dreams about Rimmer returning, and they make out.